dirkweber/csswarp.js/README.md

             		callback	: <function object>
     }

-In a second step you will call the cssWarp() function and pass "myWarp" as an argumet:
+In a second step you will call the cssWarp() function and pass "myWarp" as an argument:

     cssWarp(myWarp);